willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

 *** This project was for a term paper in the "Data Science in Human Neuroimaging" course, led by Dr. Jiook Cha in the Department of Psychology at Seoul National University College of Social Sciences.

 Adolescent suicide has long become a serious societal problem in South Korea.
 The country is now routinely scoring a disgraceful "first place" in age-adjusted suicide rates in OECD member countries.
 Suicide takes up the highest proportion in causes of South Korean adolescent death, and this number keeps increasing, leading to a paradoxical rise in suicide despite the decrease in total mortality.
 In 2021, an average 36.6 people per day committed suicide; that is one person per every 39 minutes.
-It is downright shocking that, if we live in a hypothetical apartment complex housing about 4,000 residents, this rate would be akin to one neighbor, friend, or family member per year.
-Moreover, as if this is not devastating enough, the recent lack of social relationship due to COVID-19 has only aggravated the adolescent suicidal rate.
+It is downright shocking that, if one lived in a hypothetical apartment complex housing about 4,000 residents, this number would be akin to one neighbor, friend, or family member per year.
+Moreover, as if this is not devastating enough, the recent lack of social relationship due to COVID-19 has only aggravated suicide rates.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">